Letter From the Chairman

 We believe that schools are, in the main, too easy.
 We believe that expectations are too low.
 We believe that even little kids can grapple with big ideas.
 We believe that languages, both ancient and modern, are best tackled in grammar school, not graduate school.
 We believe that encouraging the innate sense of wonder and habituating scientific habits of mind are also critical elements of a lower school regime.
 We believe that formal instruction in logic and rhetoric is a middle school rite of passage that prepares young women and men for the student- led classes, polished essays and speeches, brilliant scientific experiments and dazzling accomplishments in visual and performing arts that make a high school diploma more than a piece of paper.

-This past summer, we took a short break from our efforts to open The Detroit Latin School in the fall of 2019.
+One summer ago, we took a short break from our efforts to open The Detroit Latin School in the fall of 2020.
 We held a camp called Socrates in the Summer.
 Some of the Jr. High aged campers who attended were there because their parents wanted them to have some summer academic enrichment.
 Many came because a wonderful social service agency which serves some of Detroit’s neediest kids rounded them up in vans and dropped them at our doorstep.

 Every boy and girl studied the seminal ideas transmitted from Socrates to Plato and from Plato to Aristotle and from Aristotle to Alexander the Great, who then spread them throughout the ancient world.
 They all read, discussed and enacted scenes from Homer’s epic poems, The Iliad and The Odyssey.
 They all experimented with soil and water, planted a garden and learned about the beautiful and fragile Lower Detroit River Ecosystem.
 They all studied classical forms in Detroit’s Art and Architecture, visiting many of the City’s iconic buildings and designing their own houses and courtyards.